codebearNO/enkel-go-webserver/README.md

 ## Use

-Once the server is up and running, you can test the API calls either by visiting localhost:8080 in your browser, or use curl:
+Once the server is up and running, you can test the API calls either by visiting any of the routes below in your browser, or use curl:

 `curl http://localhost:8080/*insert route here*`